cloudsimplus/cloudsimplus/README.md

 CloudSim Plus provides a lot of exclusive features, from the most basic ones to build simple simulations, to advanced features for simulating more realistic cloud scenarios:

 1. It is easier to use.
-[A complete and easy-to-understand simulation scenario can be built in few lines of code.](#a-minimal-and-complete-simulation-example);
+[A complete and easy-to-understand simulation scenario can be built in few lines of code.](#a-minimal-and-complete-simulation-example)
 1. Process trace files from [Google Cluster Data](https://github.com/google/cluster-data/blob/master/ClusterData2011_2.md) creating Hosts and Cloudlets (tasks).
 A script to download the trace files is available at [download-google-cluster-data.sh](script/download-google-cluster-data.sh).
 Examples are available [here](cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/googletraces) ([#149](https://github.com/manoelcampos/cloudsim-plus/issues/149)).
 1. [Vertical VM Scaling](/cloudsim-plus-examples/src/main/java/org/cloudsimplus/examples/autoscaling/VerticalVmCpuScalingExample.java) that performs on-demand up and down allocation of VM resources such as Ram, Bandwidth and PEs (CPUs) ([#7](https://github.com/manoelcampos/cloudsim-plus/issues/7));